 How can I avoid PMI

 There is really no such thing as a NO PMI LOAN for conventional loans with Loan-to-Values more than 80%.
-What lenders do when they advertise this is give you what is called Lender Paid Mortgage Insurance (LPMI).
-This is accomplished by giving you a higher interest rate, so in essence you are still paying it by paying more interest per month than a loan with PMI.
+What lenders do when they advertise this gives you what is called Lender Paid Mortgage Insurance (LPMI).
+This is accomplished by giving you a higher interest rate, so in essence, you are still paying it by paying more interest per month than a loan with PMI.
 Sometimes this can raise your rate as much as 1%.

 If you have questions or would like to speak with us about planning a mortgage please feel free to call us at 302-703-0727 or APPLY ONLINE

 Certified Mortgage Planner – Primary Residential Mortgage, Inc.

 302-703-0727 DE Office / 610-906-3109 PA Office / 410-412-3319 MD Office